vc-assist/backend/README.md

 ## Project structure

 - `docs/` - additional documentation
+- `proto/` - protobuf definitions for services
 - `services/` - gRPC services
    - `auth/` - handles the authentication flow, issuing of tokens, and verification codes
       - `verifier/` - exposes utilities to verify authentication tokens
    - `keychain/` - handles storing, retrieving, and refreshing user credentials
-   - `powerservice/` - fetches a student's powerschool data given a valid key in keychain
-   - `gradesnapshots/` - stores and retrieves grade snapshots
    - `linker/` - does data linking
+   - `vcsis/` - implementation of a SIS service for Valley Christian Schools
-   - `vcsmoodle/` - stuff that power quick moodle
+   - `vcmoodle/` - stuff that power quick moodle
       - `server/` - the service that provides an API for reading moodle data
       - `scraper/` - a library that makes it easy to scrape moodle data
 - `cmd/` - all official entrypoints/build targets
-   - `vcs-server/` - a single binary monolith for Valley Christian Schools that strings together all the services under `services/`
+   - `vc-server/` - a single binary monolith for Valley Christian Schools that strings together all the services under `services/`
-   - `vcsmoodle-test/` - a testing utility to scrape all the moodle courses
+   - `vcmoodle-test/` - a testing utility to scrape all the moodle courses
    - `linker-cli/` - the CLI tool for viewing and editing data linker behavior
 - `lib/` - shared libraries
    - `scrapers/` - scrapers for various platforms.
       - `moodle/` - [moodle](https://moodle.org/)
       - `powerschool/` - [powerschool](https://atlasgo.io/)
       - `vcsnet/` - [vcs.net](https://vcs.net)
+   - `gradestore/` - a simple time-series store for grade data.
    - `configutil/` - additional utilities for reading and resolving configuration.
    - `htmlutil/` - additional utilities for working with HTML.
    - `serviceutil/` - additional utilities that are commonly used in service entrypoints.